 “Stop it.
 Both of you.”

 Turning to look at him one more time, the snake coiled its upraised head alongside its body, holding onto him tightly.
 Two pairs of scaly leathery wings also folded along the length of its coils, covering his left arm like a black bracer.
-It flicked its forked tongue outward a handful of times, and without further disagreement, closed its eyes.
+It flicked its forked tongue outward a handful of times, then without further disagreement, closed its eyes.

-“Selfish little thing, aren’t you?”
+“Selfish little thing aren’t you?”
 Completely ignoring him, the thing was already trying to sleep.

 With a puzzled smile, Kaidus shot forth through the darkening sky—with a young drakall around his left arm.

 His destination was Maverus, the capital of Malpaars.

 The rings he had taken from Eril had yet to call for their master, but with the information obtained from elder Shradech, he was interested in this unknown advisor who had taken their place beside the new king.
 The chances of them being a member of Tal’hrus were quite high, and he still needed to find the piece of the Nyzacus shard that belonged to Eril.
 In their encounter he had neglected to ask the man about it, but such minor complications could easily be remedied.

 Having spent the whole day watching the fires and lazing around while waiting for the food to smoke and cook, it was going to be a long night.

 Throughout the night, the young serpent would leave whenever it was well rested to fly beside him and Zion—as they coursed through the air.
 And just as it did before, it would screech and call for him whenever it fell behind, latching onto his arm whenever he got close enough.
 Like an abandoned child attaching itself onto someone who fed and cared for them, it was unwilling to let him leave it behind.